Warner Sunset Records

 Warner Sunset Records was an American record label established in 1996 by Warner Music Group to release soundtrack albums of Warner Bros. films.
 The label closed in 2010 after 14 years and was replaced by WaterTower Music that year.
+Warner Bros.
+Records had also changed its name to Warner Records, and unveiled a new logo—replacing the Warner Bros. shield with a wordmark and black circle (both partially cut off at the bottom) in 2019.